 If a drive through paradise is on your bucket list, then don’t skip Florida’s famous seven-mile bridge.
 Speaking from experience, driving over the bridges that connect the Florida Keys to the mainland is a magical experience and for kids it’s even more special.
 Seeing the beautiful blue water on both sides of the highway is enough to make any child forget he or she is in a car and the time seems to fly by.
 There is plenty of fun for the whole family both in Miami and Key West, so be sure to spend time exploring both areas.
 Trust me, this is a road trip memory that truly will last a lifetime.

 This may surprise you, but, in my opinion, the entire Oregon coastline is a thing of beauty.
 For the perfect drive, start in Astoria at the massive bridge over the Columbia River and drive as far south as you feel like going.

 Make sure the kids have seen “The Goonies” before hitting the road though; this 1980s classic takes place in and around Astoria.
-There are myriad nooks and crannies to explore, like the beautiful Haystack Rock just off the beach in Seaside.
+There are myriad nooks and crannies to explore, like the beautiful Haystack Rock just off the beach in Cannon Beach.
 Honestly, this whole coastline offers cute towns filled with art galleries and great food along with beautiful beaches to spend the day watching ocean waves crash ashore.

 Your children will have a better understanding of the “Mother Road” if they’ve watched “Cars,” which takes place in a fictional town in the American Southwest along old Route 66.
 The road is no longer the magical connector from Chicago to L.A., but there are several parts that still exist where the tentacles of the interstate highway system hasn’t yet reached.